candrews800/discovercooks/readme.md

             iii. quantity
     3. Redesign
         a.
 Home Page
             i.
-Explore Recipes -> Small Bar that scrolls like netflix/rogue fitness bottom bar ii.
 Style of Banner Typography different for each banner
     4. Site Responsiveness
         a.
 Header
         b.
 Footer